 To find other works about the GATT, search in the online catalog with the subject keywords "General Agreement on Tariffs and Trade (Organization)," "World Trade Organization," or "Foreign Trade Regulation."

 Reports by panels of experts have been an essential part of the GATT dispute settlement system since the 1950’s.
 This system continues in the WTO, with some changes in procedure and enforcement.
 The WTO Dispute Settlement Procedures: A Collection of the Relevant Legal Texts, 3d ed.
 (K4610.5 .A42 2012) contains the “treaty texts, decisions and agreed practices relating to the procedures that apply in the settlement of WTO disputes."

-The WTO's Dispute Settlement web page contains the full text of adopted GATT reports and WTO panel, appeal and arbitration rulings along with updates of all WTO dispute settlement cases.
+The WTO's Dispute Settlement web page contains the full text of adopted GATT reports and WTO panel, appeal, and arbitration rulings, along with updates of all WTO dispute settlement cases.
 Reports are often available in English, French, and Spanish.
-You can print reports in HTML, PDF or Word.
+Users can print reports in HTML, PDF or Word.
 Be aware that these decisions are often very lengthy.
-Because these reports are available in many sources, it’s a good idea to cite to paragraph numbers since they all include the paragraph numbering.
+Because these reports are available in many sources, it is a good idea to cite to paragraph numbers since they all include the paragraph numbering.

 Dispute Settlement Reports (K4600.A53 W67) includes Panel and Appellate Body reports and arbitration awards under the WTO agreements.
 These are the WTO authorized and paginated English reports (coverage begins in 1996).

 World Trade Organization Dispute Settlement Decisions: Bernan's Annotated Reporter (K4600 .A495 W67) provides the full text of all WTO Panels and Appellate Body decisions in chronological order (updated through 2003).